Bradwall: Nearby transport

 Manchester International Airport is about 25 mi from Bradwall.
 The nearest airfield is about 4 mi away at Arclid Airfield, currently used by Cheshire Microlights.
 A few miles north of Bradwall, RAF Cranage was built during the Second World War, and was operational between 1940 and 1958.

 There are no bus services into Bradwall.
-There nearest services are a couple of miles away in Sandbach, where the No.32 goes to Crewe, 37(E) to Middlewich, 38 to Macclesfield and Crewe, 49 to Holmes Chapel, 78 to Nantwich, 319 to Holmes Chapel, D1 to Crewe, H1 to Whitehill, X81 to Middlewich, X22 to Liverpool, and X38 to Congleton.
+There nearest services are a couple of miles away in Sandbach.
 The Trent and Mersey Canal passes about 100 m from the western border of Bradwall.
 National Cycle Way Route 71 Parkgate to Teggs Nose, Macclesfield, passes about 100 m from the northeast boundary of Bradwall.

 Built in 1841, the Crewe to Manchester railway Line passes through Bradwall from southwest to northeast.
 The parish has no stations of its own, the nearest being Sandbach station in Elworth, about 3 mi away by road, which runs between Crewe and Manchester.
 Closing to passengers in 1960, a single freight line between Sandbach via Middlewich railway station and Northwich also just enters Bradwall in the northwest, near the electricity substation in Moston.
 The closest railway junction is Crewe railway station, serving Chester, Derby, London, Manchester and beyond.